 College of arts and Sciences

-Mount Holyoke College
+1. Mount Holyoke College

-Mount Holyoke College is a member of the Massachusetts Five League, which means its students can enjoy the rich resources of the other four schools.
+Mount Holyoke College is a member of the Massachusetts Five Colleges, which means its students can enjoy the rich resources of the other four schools.
 At the same time, Mount Holyoke College has more than 100 student organizations, various arts and sports activities, and research projects for students to find their interests.

-Union College (NY)
+2. Union College (NY)

 Union College, located in New York, is the first institution of higher education chartered by the state of New York.
 It is close to New York and Boston.
 Union College allows students to study interdisciplinary subjects and encourages students to study abroad for a learning experience in a different region and culture.

-DePauw University
+3. DePauw University

-Furman University
+4. Furman University

 Furman University, located in South Carolina, is one of the oldest and largest liberal arts colleges in the area.
 The academic atmosphere at Furman is known to be quite rigorous, and as a result, many students opt to pursue graduate studies after completing their undergraduate degrees.

-Whitman College
+5. Whitman College

 Located at the foot of the Blue Mountains in Walla Walla, Washington, Whitman College has a wonderful campus environment: blue skies and fresh air.
 Here, the ratio of students to trees is 1:1.
 Whitman offers more than 60 majors, among which psychology, anthropology, and other majors are its characteristic disciplines.